-BioAtla, LLC was formed in Delaware in March 2007 and, after undergoing two separate reorganizations in 2019 and in 2020, was converted to a Delaware corporation in July 2020 and was renamed BioAtla, Inc. (the "Company").
+BioAtla, LLC was formed in Delaware in March 2007 and was converted to a Delaware corporation in July 2020 and renamed BioAtla, Inc. (the "Company").
 The Company has a proprietary platform for creating biologics, including its conditionally active biologics ("CAB" or "CABs").
 CABs have been designed to be active only under certain conditions found in diseased tissue, while remaining inactive in normal tissue.
-The Company is currently in clinical development of its two lead CAB antibody drug conjugates ("CAB ADC") targeting AXL and ROR2 receptors, and its CAB immune-oncology antibody targeting CTLA-4.
+The Company is currently in clinical development of its two lead CAB antibody drug conjugates targeting AXL and ROR2 receptors, its CAB immune-oncology antibody targeting CTLA-4 and its CAB BiSpecific targeting EpCAM.

-Basis of Presentation and Principles of Consolidation
+Basis of Presentation